safstromo/inky_go/README.md

 4. Build project

-Set envs to build for raspberrypi zero
+Set envs to build for raspberrypi zero if you compile on another system then the pi.

 ```
 export GOOS=linux
 export GOARCH=arm
 export GOARM=7
 ```

 Build

 ```